SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 * Operational efficiency
 * Service delivery

-The purpose of this project is to use data science techniques to identify patterns associated with missed appointments and establish a baseline predictive modelling approach that can be improved in later stages.
+The purpose of this project is to investigate patterns associated with missed appointments and determine whether these patterns can support an initial predictive modelling approach.

-This project is intended as an analytical and learning exercise and is not a production healthcare prediction system.

 ---

-## Project objective
+# Project objective

 The main objective is to investigate:

-> Which appointment and patient-related factors are associated with patient no-shows, and can these patterns be used to develop an initial model for identifying appointments with a higher likelihood of being missed?
+> **Which appointment and patient-related factors are associated with patient no-shows, and can these patterns be used to develop a model for identifying appointments with a higher likelihood of being missed?**

 The project follows a structured data science workflow: